 The major in criminology, administered by the Department of Sociology, aims to promote the academic study of different facets of criminal justice organizations and practices, including the legal, political and social contexts in which they operate.
-This program would be beneficial for students with a scholarly interest in acts and behaviours defined and viewed as deviant and/or illegal, as well as in social and legal justice, policing, corrections, law enforcement, rehabilitation, and criminal justice themes more broadly, including those who have completed the diploma in police studies; experienced police officers; and others working in a policing, correctional, or justice system environment may also be interested in pursuing a degree in criminology.
+This program would be beneficial to individuals with a scholarly interest in acts and behaviours defined and viewed as deviant and/or illegal, as well as in social and legal justice, policing, corrections, law enforcement, rehabilitative supports and services, and justice/legal system themes more broadly.
+Those who have completed the diploma in police studies; experienced police, correctional, probation, or parole officers; and others working in a policing, correctional, or justice system environment may also be interested in pursuing a degree in criminology.
 The major in criminology does not constitute a qualification in policing or corrections.

 Criminology at Memorial

-The criminology major promotes critical thinking about the legal, political, and social influences that impact crime and society, and our criminal justice system.
+The criminology major promotes critical thinking about the legal, political, and social influences that impact "crime" and society, and our justice/legal system.
 This program would be beneficial if you have a scholarly interest in policing, the courts, corrections, or another facet of the justice system.
 Our faculty work closely with our local, national, and international communities and we offer many courses through distance learning to specifically respond to the demands of social/justice system work.

 You may apply for admission into the Faculty of Humanities and Social Sciences by indicating bachelor of arts as your program choice on the undergraduate application for admission.
 Direct entry into the faculty is subject to your meeting the general admission requirements for Memorial University.

 Sample first year

 Wondering what courses you would take in your first year?
 Check out a sample program of suggested courses for criminology students.

 Sample courses and degree map